mikelee3/blog/README.md

 1. Use @SuperBuilder for both parent and child classes in a hierarchy.
 2. Include both @NoArgsConstructor and @AllArgsConstructor if you are using @SuperBuilder, per the JPA Buddy recommendations.
+3. Includes @Builder.Default on mapped sets with empty sets.
+See the posts and comments mappings inside User.

 ## Setters an Getters